kenatiod/MUT/Understanding Machine Understanding.md

 Ultimately, the future of AI evaluation lies in the development of comprehensive, multi-level frameworks that assess the capabilities, safety, and societal impact of AI systems.
 Such frameworks must draw upon insights from multiple disciplines, including computer science, cognitive science, ethics, and social science, to provide a holistic view of the opportunities and challenges posed by AI.

 One potential model for such a framework is a multi-level approach that assesses AI systems at the level of individual components (e.g., algorithms, datasets), system-level interactions (e.g., human-AI collaboration), and societal-level impacts (e.g., effects on employment, privacy, fairness).
+One could envision the two dimensional chart of the MUTT sections, shown in Chapter 6, expanded in the third dimension by level of system component.
 By providing a structured way to evaluate AI systems across these multiple levels, such a framework could help ensure that the development and deployment of AI aligns with societal values and promotes the public good.

 For Anh and Bassam, the development of the MUTT has been a microcosm of this broader challenge.
 They have grappled with the technical challenges of designing rigorous evaluations, the ethical challenges of ensuring that CASPAR's development aligns with human values, and the societal challenges of considering the broader impacts of their work.